-The weighted average fair value of performance rights granted at 30 June 2022 is \$0.76.
-The weighted average exercise price of these performance rights at 30 June 2022 is nil.
-The weighted average remaining contractual life of performance rights outstanding at 30 June 2022 is 473 days.
+The weighted average fair value of performance rights granted at 30 June 2023 is \$1.04.
+The weighted average exercise price of these performance rights at 30 June 2023 is nil.
+The weighted average remaining contractual life of performance rights outstanding at 30 June 2023 is 394 days.

-The consolidated entity has issued a total of 1,474,447 share appreciation rights to Geoff Jones, Managing Director, as part of the consolidated entity's equity incentive plan.
-During the financial year ending 30 June 2022, 610,000 share appreciation rights vested (2021: nil).
-The share appreciation rights are subject to vesting conditions, namely the participant being employed by the consolidated entity as Managing Director and the share price being equal to or greater than the exercise price at the vesting date.
+The consolidated entity had issued a total of 864,447 share appreciation rights to Geoff Jones, Managing Director, as part of the consolidated entity's equity incentive plan.
+During the financial year ending 30 June 2023, 478,432 share appreciation rights vested (2022: 610,000).
+Geoff Jones resigned on 29 January 2023 so the remaining balance of share appreciation rights lapsed on this date.